vala-lang/vala-docs/docs/developer-guides/design-patterns/03-00-behavioral-design-patterns.md

 }
 ```

-Then we have our job postings to which the job seekers will subscribe
+Then we have our job postings to which the job-seekers will subscribe

 ```vala
 class JobPostings : Observable {